amd/ryzen-ai-documentation/docs/inst.rst

 4. Install the necessary packages:

-   Change the directory to the extracted setup package directory:
+   Change the directory to the extracted Execution Provider setup package directory:

    .. code-block::